Data: I know! I just got it!

 - Resident synthetic intelligences EDI and Legion from Mass Effect 2.
 Though EDI certainly tries.
 By the third game, she's now a full on aversion of the trope, and is, for the most part, able to keep up with Joker, although her taste in humor leans more towards messing with people's heads.

 - Another artificial intelligence, SAM, in Mass Effect: Andromeda, also struggles with humor, mostly limited to telling very stale jokes that it looked up on the Extranet somewhere ("Why don't Thresher Maws eat clowns?
 Because they taste funny.").
 Its creator ordered it to "work on them".
 SAM does a bit better with sarcastic humor, though whether its doing that on purpose or just making deadpan comments that sound funny is unclear.
+At one point, SAM's sense of humor (or lack thereof) is blamed at SAM's creator being another example.

 - The Mechari of WildStar suffer from this.
 Ironic, as real-life manipulators frequently use humor to disarm targets and throw suspicion off themselves.